-- ElWeight is the weight of the child element (usually either 1 to add positive values to the parent or -1 to subtract positive values from the parent.
+- ElWeight is the weight of the child element.
+This is usually either 1 to add positive values, or -1 to subtract values from the parent.
 If you would like to read a full explanation of how to use weights, please see this post.

-DimensionElementComponentAdd is often used in combination with the DimensionElementInsert statement so that after you have added a new element, you then need to add it into a hierarchy.
+DimensionElementComponentAdd is often used in combination with the DimensionElementInsert statement.
+Therefore, after you have added a new element, you then need to add it into a hierarchy.

 DimensionElementComponentAdd ('GL Account', vParent_Account, vSub_Account, 1);

-This will add the current contents of the variable vSub_Account to the element “Unknown Account” in the GL Account dimension with a weight of 1 (in other words positive values will add to the parent).
+This will add the current contents of the variable vSub_Account to vParent_Account in the GL Account dimension with a weight of 1.
+In other words, positive values will add to the parent.

 Often this function is used in conjunction with DIMIX to test if an element exists.
 Then, if it doesn’t using DimensionElementInsert to insert it.
 Then finally using DimensionElementComponentAdd to add it into a hierarchy.
 The code to do this would look like this:

 It might also be used with a DIMIX to test if a potential parent exists before having the element in question being added to that parent.